Analyzing Forge Global (FRGE) and Its Rivals

 |2.49

-Forge Global presently has a consensus price target of $3.48, indicating a potential upside of 119.94%.
-As a group, “Security & commodity brokers, dealers, exchanges & services” companies have a potential upside of 30.30%.
-Given Forge Global’s higher possible upside, equities research analysts plainly believe Forge Global is more favorable than its rivals.
+Forge Global currently has a consensus price target of $3.48, suggesting a potential upside of 118.55%.
+As a group, “Security & commodity brokers, dealers, exchanges & services” companies have a potential upside of 29.70%.
+Given Forge Global’s higher possible upside, research analysts clearly believe Forge Global is more favorable than its rivals.

-This table compares Forge Global and its rivals top-line revenue, earnings per share and valuation.
+This table compares Forge Global and its rivals revenue, earnings per share (EPS) and valuation.

 |Gross Revenue